Lonely Planet’s guide to navigating overtourism on the Amalfi Coast

 Move beyond the hidden gems

 The Amalfi Coast, like many other places on the map, has been fairly well documented and there’s little that’s “hidden”.
 But so what?
 You don’t need to find a place that no one’s ever been.
 Calling someplace a “hidden gem” values its novelty over all other things.
 If it’s a gem because it’s hidden, does it stop being valuable once we find it?
-It’s a good question to ask because without realizing it, looking for the next “hidden gem” turns travelers into scavengers on a hunt, instead of humans gathering experience and memories.
+It’s a good question to ask because without realizing it, looking for the next “hidden gem” turns travelers into scavengers on a hunt, instead of humans gathering experiences and memories.
 Instead be content to find a place that makes you feel something, or inspires you to think a little differently.

 Try somewhere less crowded